danube-messaging/danube-connect/connectors/sink-deltalake/README.md

 Stream events from Danube into [Delta Lake](https://delta.io/) - the open-source storage framework that brings ACID transactions to data lakes.
 Built entirely in Rust for maximum performance and zero JVM overhead.

+**Note:** This connector is optimized for streaming ingestion with append/overwrite operations.
+It does **not** include the DataFusion query engine, keeping the binary size small and focused on high-performance data ingestion.
+For complex operations like merge/upsert, consider using Apache Spark or other Delta Lake tools.

 ## ✨ Features

 - ☁️ **Multi-Cloud Support** - AWS S3, Azure Blob Storage, Google Cloud Storage